Resistance-Band Exercises

 Bent-over rows.
 Stand on top of the tube with feet hip width apart and hold a handle in each hand (you may need to pull up some slack between your feet to increase resistance).
 Bend up to 90 degrees at the hip with back straight and knees soft, squeeze your shoulder blades together, and row elbows back, pulling hands to sides of chest.
 Slowly lower and repeat.

 Lateral shoulder raises.
 Step on tubing with one foot near the center of the tube and hold one handle in your right hand at your side (increase or decrease slack to vary resistance).
 Standing up straight, raise your right arm straight out to the side until it reaches shoulder height; slowly lower to start position.
-Perform all on one side; then switch sides and repeat with left arm.
+Perform all reps on one side; then switch sides and repeat with left arm.

 Triceps kickbacks.
 Stand on the tube while bent at the hips and holding both handles as you would for the bent-over rows.
 Pull your elbows up near your ribs and glue them to your sides; this is your start position.
 Slowly press backwards and extend arms straight behind you without moving elbows away from your body, then lower back 90 degrees to start position and repeat.

 Chest press.
-Wrap the band around a bar or railing near chest height and stand facing out with a handle in each hand, elbows raised to either side at shoulder height and wrists directly in front of elbows. forward slightly to create tension and press both arms forward in front of shoulders; slowly bring elbows back to start position (should feel chest stretching) and repeat.
+Wrap the band around a bar or railing near chest height and stand facing out with a handle in each hand, elbows raised to either side at shoulder height and wrists directly in front of elbows.
+Lean forward slightly to create tension and press both arms forward in front of shoulders; slowly bring elbows back to start position (should feel chest stretching) and repeat.

-Resistance-Band for the Lower Body and
+Resistance-Band Exercises for the Lower Body and Core

 Squats.
 Stand with both feet on top of tubing slightly wider than hip distance apart (keep feet parallel).
 Hold a handle in each hand and pull ends up to your shoulders (elbows will point down next to your sides so that arms form a “W”).
 Keeping hands in this position, slowly press hips down and back into a squat while keeping chest up and looking straight ahead.
 Pause at the bottom, and then stand all the way back up; repeat.